bisdn/bisdn.github.io/setup/setup_standalone.md

 Enabling auto-negotiation
 *************************

-To enable auto-nagotiation on ports use the `client_drivshell` tool.
+To enable auto-negotiation on ports use the `client_drivshell` tool.
 To enable it on port 1 run:

 .. code-block:: bash